What counts as a workers compensation claim?

 – Family members living in the employer’s house

-– Those engaged in service about a private dwelling
+– Those engaged in service at a private dwelling

 – Sole proprietors